tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 autoloading function.

-Now you know what an autoloader is there's some good news, there's no actual need to write the autoloader function yourself, the wonderful tool called Composer can take care of that for you.
+Now you know what an autoloader is there's some good news, there's no actual need to write the autoloader function yourself, there's a wonderful tool called Composer which can take care of that for you.

 However if you do want to look into autoloading in more detail you can read about it in the manual here http://php.net/manual/en/language.oop5.autoload.php